mamund/trump-said/docs/index.md

 #usPoltics #trumpSaid

 ## 2025-03-24
-On March 24, 2025, President Donald Trump addressed the issue of student protests on college campuses, stating:
+On March 24, 2025, President Donald Trump addressed the issue of student protests on college campuses, stating:

 > "We are going to step up deportations of foreign students who engage in anti-Israel demonstrations.
 If they want to protest against our allies, they can do it elsewhere." ([cite](#))